 - Add elements that encourage people to scroll down the page.

-- Use big bold text to highlight key product information.
+- Use big, bold text to highlight key product information.

 - Sprinkle animated graphics and photos around the site to tie sections together.